infinum/frontend-handbook/React/Project structure.md

     └── WelcomeCard.elements.ts
 ```

-In this example `WelcomeCardOverlay` is a pure Functional component because chakra factory doesn't allow custom `isOpen` prop.
+In this example `WelcomeCardOverlay` is a pure Functional component because chakra factory doesn't allow the custom `isOpen` prop.

 ```tsx
 import { chakra, HTMLChakraProps, ThemingProps, useStyleConfig } from '@chakra-ui/react';